Absorption and quasinormal modes by rotating acoustic black holes in Lorentz-violating background: Quasinormal modes for the rotating acoustic black hole

 \subsection{WKB approximation}

 For the calculation of the quasinormal spectrum, we will use the WKB approximation, a technique widely used in the literature for providing satisfactory results for effective potentials that present a single barrier, as is the case of the potential $V_{eff}$ in \eqref{poteff}.
-We will use the corrected sixth-order approximation introduced by Konoplya~\citep{konoplya2003quasinormal}, which can be written in the form
+Fig. \ref{potential} shows the behavior of the effective potential in terms of the tortoise coordinate $x$ for $B/A=0.2$, $m=1, 2$ and some values of the Lorentz violating parameter $\alpha$.
+A review of the higher-order WKB method can be found in~\citep{Konoplya:2019hlu, Konoplya:2026fqh}.
+We will use the corrected sixth-order approximation introduced by Konoplya~\citep{konoplya2003quasinormal}.
+However, we write the radial equation \eqref{eqRSchro} in the form